Graduate Programs in Abilene, TX

 • Verification of Completion Medical Terminology

-The OTD utilizes the online learning management system Canvas and online applications are used during class times for testing and learning activities.
+The MSOT utilizes the online learning management system Canvas and online applications are used during class times for testing and learning activities.
 Students admitted into the program must have access to a laptop computer with internet and Word, Excel & PowerPoint capabilities throughout the entirety of the program.

 Looking for a Different Program?